mradigen/discord-rpc-status/README.md

 # Discord-RPC-Status

 Discord-RPC-Status (or DRS for short) is a program that displays a random status message as a Rich Presence status on Discord.
+It does so by making use of [Discord's RPC API](https://github.com/discord/discord-rpc) (deprecated)

 ## Example